Skip to main content

 4. daily product and/or air temperatures to demonstrate that pulp is stored at less than 5°C

-5. calibration of temperature measuring devices (eg. thermometer, continuous data logger or coolroom gauges) which must be accessible and demonstrate accuracy of ± 1°C.
+5. calibration of temperature measuring devices (thermometer, continuous data logger or coolroom gauges) which must be accessible and demonstrate accuracy of ± 1°C.

 Cracked eggs

-Cracked (including broken) eggs must not be made available for retail sale or catering purposes (Standard 2.2.2 of the Food Standards Code).
+Cracked (including broken) eggs must not be made available for retail sale or catering purposes under Standard 2.2.2 of the Food Standards Code.

 Egg processors need to have a documented procedure for the handling of cracked eggs on their premises, which outlines:

-1. how cracked eggs are identified (eg. clearly labelled as waste)
+1. how cracked eggs are identified (for example, clearly labelled as waste)

-2. the process used to segregate and dispose of cracked eggs (eg. hygienically and away from eggs intended for processing).
+2. the process used to segregate and dispose of cracked eggs (for example, hygienically and away from eggs intended for processing)

 Dirty eggs

-Eggs must be visibly clean (ie. faeces, soil and other matter removed) before they are used in the production of egg products with at least 80% egg white or yolk, or both (eg. pulp).
+Eggs must be visibly clean (that is, faeces, soil and other matter removed) before they are used to produce egg products or mixtures.

 Egg processors must have a documented procedure for the handling of dirty eggs on their premises which outlines: